Puppy Training, Dog Training, Cat Training Home

-Dog Escaping & Roaming
+Dog Escaping and Roaming

 Responsible owners do not let their dogs roam.
 Roaming endangers your dog's life, safety and health.
 A roaming dog can threaten wildlife and be a public nuisance.
 It is your responsibility to assure that your dog cannot escape from your property.
 No dog is perfect so do not expect your dog to always be able to resist the temptation of following children, visiting other dogs or chasing cats.